AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 >title="Workflow properties"
 >abstract="TBD"

-The **[!UCONTROL Properties]** section provides generic settings that are also accessible when creating the workflow.
+The **[!UICONTROL Properties]** section provides generic settings that are also accessible when creating the workflow.

 * **[!UICONTROL Label]**: The label of the workflow that displays in the list.
 * **[!UICONTROL Name]**: The internal name of the workflow.